nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/regulatory.md

 * Integration testing: an analysis of the test in the production environment with real data
 * Scope of this - what would this usually encompass?
+* What is included in verification of performance specification of my test system?
+You must compare the performance of the test system in your laboratory with those specifications established by the manufacturer.
+Define the following performance characteristics, on available test data:
+  • Accuracy
+  • Precision
+  • Reportable range
+  • Reference intervals/range